webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

         - file: /etc/codesync.secret

 Notice that this directive manages only a single file, which is at ''/srv/salt/code/docs/Settings.php''.
 Since it is included in ''docs_current'', it'll automatically get deployed with ''docs_current''.
 It can also be deployed separately, though, since it's a standalone state.

+=== Committing and Deploying Content ===
+Inside the proper directory, run:

+ git commit -a "Message"

+To deploy:

+ salt-run deploy.run code.codebasename

+Such as

+ salt-run deploy.run code.nonshared